 Citation:

 Yunita, P. (2020).
-The Future of Indonesia Islamic Banking Industry: Bankruptcy Analysis of Secon Wave Financial Crisis.
+The Future of Indonesia Islamic Banking Industry: Bankruptcy Analysis of Second Wave of Financial Crisis.
 IJIEF: International Journal of Islamic Economics and Finance, 3(2).
 XX-XX.

 Introduction

 Background

 Financial System Stability is a condition where the money market, capital market and banking system risks are minimized.
 In Indonesia, 80% of financial system is dominated by transactions in the banking sector.
 The turmoil in the banking sector affects the stability of the financial system.
 The Covid-19 pandemic that has occurred in China since November 2019 has an impact on the international financial system which in the end has given a certain impact to the banking sector and the stability of Indonesia financial system.